-Looking for a high chair?
-We took nine of the top high chairs, and put them through a three-month side-by-side comparison test to help you figure out which one is right for your family.
-With endless options such as size, body style, material, foldability, seat cushions, restraint systems, and portability, it's hard to know where to start.
-Our review is designed to help you figure out just what features are helpful, and which ones you could pass up without feeling like you missed out on something.
-We specifically measured each chair on ease of use, ease of cleaning, quality, ease of set-up, and it's footprint and portability.
-Read on to find out more and see which chairs received our top awards!
+On the hunt for a high chair?
+We the top nine high chairs, and tested them side-by-side over the course of three months to help you find the perfect one for your family.
+With so many variables such as compactness, style, portability, material, foldability, comfort, and restraint systems, it's hard to know where to start.
+Our tests were designed specifically determine exactly which features you will find helpful, and which ones you could easily live without.
+Our metrics included evaluating each chair on quality, ease of cleaning, portability, ease of use, ease of set-up, and its footprint.
+Read the full review to see which seats impressed us.

 Read the full review below >